Northamptonshire Battery, Royal Field Artillery: Singapore

 11th Indian Division now organised a mixed column under Major Banham of 336 Bty ('Bancol') to open the road from Rengit to Senggarang.
 The two sections of B Troop were ordered to advance by leap-frog bounds so that they could provide continuous fire support for the scratch force of Norfolks and armoured cars of the Federated Malay States Volunteers.
 The armoured cars advanced under fire from both sides of the road until a road bock was encountered and the length of the road came under fire, the infantry being cut down, one howitzer lost and the other saved (together with many wounded) by Bombardier Thompson who turned the gun tractor round in the narrow road.
 Banham in an Indian Carrier did get through to Senggarang, where he reported the road impassable for wheeled vehicles.
 The commander of 15th Indian Brigade decided to retire to Benut through the mangrove swamps along the shoreline, so A Troop's remaining howitzer was put out of action by dropping the breech-block into the river.
 Banham, Halford-Thompson and the men of 336th Bty reached Benut late on 27 January.
 Meanwhile, Rengit was under heavy attack and was overrun during the night of 26/27 January; guns and vehicles were disabled and the survivors made their way to Benut.
-Lieutenant Lang of 336th Bty took a party to the mouth of the Benut River and helped boatloads of evacuees.Sainsbury, Hertfordshire Yeomanry, pp. 177–80.
+Lieutenant Lang of 336th Bty took a party to the mouth of the Benut River and helped boatloads of evacuees.

 53rd Brigade HQ at Benut was now effectively the front line, defended by 3rd Bn 16th Punjab Regiment and the two remaining howitzers of B Troop of 336th Bty under Captain Neal.
-The Brigade was given permission to withdraw during the night of 27/28 January to Pontian Kechil, which was held by 28th Indian Brigade and 344th Bty.
+The brigade was given permission to withdraw during the night of 27/28 January to Pontian Kechil, which was held by 28th Indian Brigade and 344th Bty.
 The Benut river bridge and 336th Bty's ammunition dump were blown up and 336th Bty withdrew its two guns.
 On the night of 30/31 January all the troops in Johor withdrew across the causeway onto Singapore Island, Lt-Col Philip Toosey of 135th Fd Rgt withdrawing his guns by leap-frog bounds to ensure continuous fire support.